-This Nova Scotia Seafood Chowder is the recipe is the recipe I’m most proud of.
+This Nova Scotia Seafood Chowder is the recipe I’m most proud of.

 Being from Nova Scotia, loving and making Seafood Chowder is basically a birthright.
-If anyone asked me to create a recipe based on where I’m from and who I am, this would be it!
+If anyone asked me to create a recipe to show where I’m from and who I am, this would be it!
 This my personal take on good ol Nova Scotia Seafood Chowder.

 Hint: white wine and fresh fennel play a fairly large role!